-This booklet contains descriptions of all of the subjects that are available for selection by students who enrol in Stage 6 at Murrumburrah High School.
-Students and parents/caregivers should read this information carefully as a basis for making choices about subjects and courses for 2024.
+This booklet contains descriptions of all the subjects that are available for selection by students who enrol in Stage 6 at Murrumburrah High School.
+Students and parents/caregivers should read this information carefully as a basis for making choices about subjects and courses for 2025.

-The final decision on the Stage 6 Curriculum will be made with regard to:
+The final decision on the Stage 6 Curriculum will be made regarding: